 An Eye Examination is a vital health check, which is essential not just in diagnosing any issues with your sight, but to keep a through check on your General health.

-It takes around 30 minutes, and will be conducted by one of our friendly, fully qualified Optometrists.
 We tailor the exam to your eyes specific needs, including all aspects of your ocular health and your eyesight requirements.

 Every eye examination is unique, although many parts are common.
 We like to find out about your current eyesight requirements, and any other health and lifestyle issues which may be relevant.

-As well as checking for cataracts, glaucoma, colour and field of vision, our Optometrists will also look for signs of other health problems, such as high blood pressure and diabetes.
+As well as checking for cataracts, glaucoma, colour and field of vision, our Optometrist will also look for signs of other health problems, such as high blood pressure and diabetes.
 In fact, an eye examination can often pick up these problems before the symptoms become apparent to you or a doctor, so you can benefit from early treatment.

-Make sure you see an Optometrist if:
+Make sure you see one of our Consultant Optometrist if: